REGISTRATION SPONSORSHIP ACCOMMODATIONS INVITED SPEAKERS NEWS & TOPICS ACCESS

 Yuji TAKAO (Nagasaki University, Professor)

-Hiroshi YAMAMOTO (NIES, Deputy Director) (alphabetical order)
+Hiroshi YAMAMOTO (NIES, Director) (alphabetical order)

 〈Co-organizer〉